 Once an evacuation of the premises is initiated, the Evacuation Warden shall bring the "Evacuation Kit" to the selected Muster Area.
-This Evacuation Kit can be found in each bulk truck and shall contain:
+This Evacuation Kit shall contain:

 - up to date employee list with contact numbers;

 - copies of this ERPP;

-- hard hat;
+- white hard hat;

 - reflective vest; and

 - charged cellular phone.